Genomics course for nurses and midwives: funded places now available

 Click here to apply for the course

 Please note: Applications for funding will close on 15 July 2022.
-Contact Melanie Watson firstname.lastname@example.org for more information.
+Please contact us at firstname.lastname@example.org for more information.

 In addition to the introductory module, a limited number of fully-funded places are available for learners to complete a recently validated PGCert in genomics.
 This programme integrates fundamentals of genetics, genomics and inheritance; genetic counselling skills; research and service evaluation skills; and leadership skills.
 The research and evaluation skills will prepare participants to lead genomics projects within the GMSAs.